itz-aravind-kumar/VaultBox/README.md

  🗄️ VaultBox – Secure Cloud File Storage

 VaultBox is a full-stack secure file storage system built with Node.js, AWS S3, and DynamoDB.
 It allows users to register, authenticate, and manage personal files on the cloud via a clean web interface.
-Designed with scalability, security, and simplicity in mind.
+Designed with scalability, security, and simplicity in mind..

 ---